Narrative by Vilasini Kumar.

 I was born in Churachandpur, the second biggest city in the State of Manipur, one of the seven states that form the Northeast of India.

-My hometown has excellent schools and I began my education in Don Bosco High School, a Catholic school where my father and grandfather used to teach.
+My hometown has excellent schools, and I began my education in Don Bosco High School, a Catholic school where my father and grandfather used to teach.
 Here is a picture of my school taken in the year 2013.
-I took this from the roof top of the house we lived in.
+Image: Rooftop at our house.

-I moved to St. Joseph's High school in my 9th Grade and finished high school from Rayburn Higher Secondary school.
+I moved to St. Joseph's High school in my 9th Grade and finished high school at Rayburn Higher Secondary, school.

-Soon after I passed my 12th grade, I married.
+Soon after I passed my 12th grade, I married the person of my dreams.
 My wife Jennifer is from Imphal, but I met her in Shillong.
-This may look like the end of the story, but my story begins here!
-After we got married we moved to Shillong.
+It may look like the end of the story, but my story begins here!
+After we got married, we moved to Shillong.

 My first Job

 As I was big built and athletic, my friends told me that I had a good chance to join the Indian army.
-In fact I could have been recruited in the sports quota, as I was good at basketball, but Army as career did not interest me.
-I was not sure what job I would do, but married I was!
+In fact, I could have been recruited in the sports quota, as I was good at basketball, but Army as a career did not interest me.
+I was not sure what job I would do, but I needed to support my family.

 I moved to Shillong to help my uncle who was a pastor and who had lived in Shillong for over 20 years.
-I helped him in his library as part of an Audio Bible project, also called 'Talking Bible'.
-I worked for him for one year before I found out about Chillibreeze.
+I helped him in his library as part of an Audio Bible project, also called 'Talking Bible.'
+I worked for him for a year before I found out about Chillibreeze

-Jennifer used to work in a call centre, which was in the same building as Chillibreeze.
+Jennifer used to work in a call center, which was in the same building as Chillibreeze.
 That was the first time I came to know about this company!
-Jennifer encouraged me to join the call centre too and so I moved there, leaving the job I was doing for my uncle.
-While working at the call centre next door to Chillibreeze I saw the activities in Chillibreeze and it started to interest me.
+Jennifer encouraged me to join the call center too, and so I moved there, leaving the job I was doing for my uncle.
+While working at the call center next door to Chillibreeze, I saw the activities in Chillibreeze, and it started to interest me.

-Suresh and Norton, who worked for Chillibreeze encouraged me to apply online and to give it a try as Chillibreeze was constantly looking for talented people.
+Suresh and Norton, who worked for Chillibreeze encouraged me to apply online and to give it a try as Chillibreeze was continually looking for talented people.

-Meanwhile I requested my cousin, who is a good software programmer, to teach me HTML and I learnt quite a bit through practice.
-This added value when I applied to Chillibreeze.
+Meanwhile, I requested my cousin, who is a good software programmer, to teach me HTML and I learned quite a bit through practice.
+This skill was a bonus when I applied to Chillibreeze.
 I was thrilled to get a call from the Head of HR in Chillibreeze, Teddy, and then I had two rounds of interviews.
-And, I landed a job in Chillibreeze, in the web team!
+And, I landed a job in Chillibreeze, working with the web team!
 This was too good to be true.
-At the same time I was scared as I did not know how I would adapt.
+At the same time, I was scared as I did not know how I would adapt.

 Being in Chillibreeze meant a lot of changes I needed to bring on myself!
 It was not easy.
 It was like an adventure for me.
 From an active basketball player, to sit in front of the computer was difficult to adjust.
 Everything was new.
 I was bewildered.

 Yes, it has been a struggle.
-It was really difficult to adjust.
+It was challenging to adjust.
 I love art, but I did not have to use any of it directly—it was mostly formatting work.
 Of course, later I got to use my creativity and art skills in designing our new website!

-But, I knew I had to adapt or I would not survive.
-So, every day, after I went home, I would recap my day and spot areas where I needed to improve and used to practice at home what I found difficult.
-This helped me clear my head and at the same time honed my skills.
+But, I knew I had to adapt, or I would not survive.
+So, every day, When I reached home, I would practice more on the things I was weak at, and at the same time honing my skills.

 Thanks to the coaching I got, especially from Raj, my manager, I became more organized in many ways.
 Thanks to Chillibreeze I am now more organized and more disciplined, both at work and at home!

 Some of my friends have government jobs.
 They work in other States.
-Working in Chillibreeze makes me feel at par with them!
+Working at Chillibreeze makes me feel at par with them!

 If I had stayed in Manipur, I could have become a good basketball player, but I wouldn't have had the quality of life I now have.

-I now have confidence to stand in front of people and speak.
+I now have the confidence to stand in front of people and speak.